Topological and scheme-theoretic properties of the $D$-graded Proj construction: Introduction

 is an epimorphism, $T$ is any scheme and $\CL$ an ample line bundle.
 However, it seems that there is no generalization to that in the general multigraded case.
 The natural generalization would be studying twisting sheaves of $\Proj^D(S)$ for polynomial rings $S$ and ample families, collections $\CL_1, \ldots, \CL_r$ of invertible sheaves, such that $\CL^d = \CL_1^{d_1} \otimes \ldots\otimes \CL_r^{d_r}$, $d \in \BZ^r$, satisfies certain properties, generalizing the properties of ample line bundles.

 There is no natural ample family that recovers the $D$-graded Proj in general, because constructing one requires a choice of a basis of $\Pic(X)$, which is not canonical.
-As ample families must be $\BZ^r$-graded, we expect that we are unable to recover $\Proj^D(S)$ at all when $D$ has torsion (this is already the case for affine toric varieties like the rational normal cone).
+Concretely, this is since $\Cl(X)$ may contain torsion or has rank greater than one.

-Additionally, the components of an ample family must be invertible sheaves on $X=\Proj^D(S)$.
-We were able to give a criterion for the invertibility of twisting sheaves $\CO_{\Proj^D(S)}(d)$ in terms of the finite index subgroups $D^f$ arising from relevant $f \in S$.
+Finally, we were able to give a criterion for the freeness of twisting sheaves $\CO_{\Proj^D(S)}(d)$ in terms of the finite index subgroups $D^f$ arising from relevant $f \in S$.

 Concretely, let $S$ be an effectively $D$-graded integral domain, $d\in D$ and $(f_i)_{i\in I}$ a system of generators for the irrelevant ideal $S_+$.
 Then $\CO_X(d)$ is free if and only if $d \in \bigcap_{i \in I} D^{f_i}$ (see Corollary~\ref{thm:O(d)_free}).